-The outstanding loan balance is found in box 2 and the property's fair market value is found in box 4 of the 1099-A. The date of the foreclosure is indicated in box 1 and this will be used as the date the property was disposed of—that is, the "sale date
+The outstanding loan balance is found in box 2 of the !099-A, and the property's fair market value is found in box 4.
+The date of the foreclosure is indicated in box 1, and this will be used as the "sale date."

 Do You Have a Gain or a Loss?

 Capital gains are reported on Schedule D for homes that were personal residences.
 The IRS does not allow taxpayers to claim losses on personal residences.
 Any gain—and yes, a foreclosure can actually result in a gain—can usually be offset by the capital gains exclusion for a main home, so it’s unlikely that a foreclosure will result in any capital gains tax coming due.

 You must report the 1099-A information anyway, but you probably won't have to take a tax hit.

 Use the date of the foreclosure in box 1 of the 1099-A as your date of sale, then enter the selling price on Schedule D. This will be either the amount in box 2 or the amount in box 4.
 Which box you'll use will depend on the lending laws of the state in which the property was located, so check with a local tax professional to make sure you select the correct one.

 You can calculate your gain by comparing the “sales price” you used to your purchase price, which is your cost basis in the property.
 This information can typically be found on the HUD-1 closing statement you received when you purchased the property.
 The difference between the selling price and your cost basis is your gain.
 Enter this on Schedule D and on line 13 of your Form 1040 tax return.

 Use Form 4797 if the foreclosed property was a rental or investment.
 You'll probably need the assistance of a tax professional in this case because there are additional factors to take into consideration, such as recapture of depreciation deductions, passive activity loss carryovers, and reporting any final rental income and expenses.